WHAT IS KIN•DOM CLUB?

 WHO LEADS THESE MEETINGS?

-This space will be led by kin•dom camp volunteers – adults who have passed background checks and been trained on topics such as child development, trauma transformation, and navigating sensitive conversations.
+This space is led by kin•dom camp volunteers – adults who have passed background checks and been trained on topics such as child development, trauma transformation, and navigating sensitive conversations.

 WHEN ARE THESE MEETINGS?